-Students in a nonprofit management certificate programs develop a capacity for social leadership and strategic planning.
+Students in a nonprofit management certificate program develop a capacity for social leadership and strategic planning.
 Courses in interpersonal relations are incorporated into the curriculum, along with classes covering:

 - Ethics and decision-making